-Child maintenance is usually paid by the parent (legally known as ‘paying parent’) who does not have the day-to-day care of their children to their ex-partner (legally known as ‘receiving partner’) when the couple has separated/divorced.
-The amount which the paying parent pays depends on gross weekly income, number of child for which the maintenance has to be paid, factors affecting the gross weekly income, other children the partner has in their current household and if any social benefit they receive.
-This calculator will help you understand the minimum amount the paying partner has to pay for child maintenance.
+Child maintenance payment is usually paid by the parent (legally known as ‘paying parent’) who does not have the day-to-day care of their children to their ex-partner (legally known as ‘receiving partner’) when the couple has separated/divorced.
+The Child maintenance amount which the paying parent pays depends on gross weekly income, number of child for which the maintenance has to be paid, factors affecting the gross weekly income, other children the partner has in their current household and if any social benefit they receive.
+Child maintenance calculator will help you understand the minimum amount the paying partner has to pay for child maintenance.
 Any of the partners can contact The Child Maintenance Service to arrange where the children will live, how much time they will spend with each partner and the amount that is to be paid by the paying partner.

 The Child Maintenance Service has given a rate band depending on which the amount is decided.
 The band for 2018-19 is given below –

 |Number of children for whom maintenance is required

 |£7 to £100

 |£7 + (17% of amount above the flat rate)